pandas-dev/pandas

 What is pandas used for?

 Production-grade data manipulation library providing labeled data structures like DataFrame and Series pandas-dev/pandas is a 10-component library written in Python.
-Highly interconnected — components depend on each other heavily.
+Data flows through 5 distinct pipeline stages.
 The codebase contains 1531 files.

 How is pandas architected?

 pandas is organized into 5 architecture layers: Public API, Core Data Structures, Internal Management, C/Cython Extensions, and 1 more.
-Highly interconnected — components depend on each other heavily.
+Data flows through 5 distinct pipeline stages.
 This layered structure enables tight integration between components.

 How does data flow through pandas?